apache/kafka/jmh-benchmarks/README.md

 Run a specific test with async and GC profilers on Linux and flame graph output:

-    LD_LIBRARY_PATH=/path/to/async-profiler ./jmh-benchmarks/jmh.sh -prof gc -prof async:output=flamegraph LRUCacheBenchmark
+    ./jmh-benchmarks/jmh.sh -prof gc -prof async:libPath=/path/to/async-profiler.so;output=flamegraph LRUCacheBenchmark

 The following sections cover async profiler and GC profilers in more detail.

 ### Using JMH with async profiler

 It's good practice to check profiler output for microbenchmarks in order to verify that they are valid.
-JMH includes [async-profiler](https://github.com/jvm-profiling-tools/async-profiler) integration that makes this easy, although the specifics vary slightly depending on the platform.
-A simple Linux example:
+JMH includes [async-profiler](https://github.com/jvm-profiling-tools/async-profiler) integration that makes this easy:

-    LD_LIBRARY_PATH=/path/to/async-profiler ./jmh-benchmarks/jmh.sh -prof async

-`DYLD_LIBRARY_PATH` should be used on macOS instead:

-    DYLD_LIBRARY_PATH=/path/to/async-profiler ./jmh-benchmarks/jmh.sh -prof async
+    ./jmh-benchmarks/jmh.sh -prof async:libPath=/path/to/async-profiler.so

-With flame graph output:
+With flame graph output (single quotes are required to ensure the semicolon is not treated as a command separator):

-    LD_LIBRARY_PATH=/path/to/async-profiler ./jmh-benchmarks/jmh.sh -prof async:output=flamegraph
+    ./jmh-benchmarks/jmh.sh -prof 'async:libPath=/path/to/async-profiler.so;output=flamegraph'

-A number of arguments can be passed to async-profiler, run the following for a description:
+A number of arguments can be passed to configure async profiler, run the following for a description:

     ./jmh-benchmarks/jmh.sh -prof async:help